jtappa/jtappa.github.io/projects.md

 PebbleGo is an online collection of themed databases that feature concise articles and games for children around the world.

-**I helped** write a PHP script to convert MS Word Documents into XML files, Data Asset Management, video conversion, and with project workflow.
+**I helped** write a PHP script to convert Microsoft Word Documents into XML files, handled Data Asset Management, created video conversion, and managed project workflow.

 ### AcornGrow